niklasramo/palikka/README.md

 **Parameters**

 * **callback** &nbsp;&mdash;&nbsp; *function*
   * Optional.
-The callback function has two arguments, *resolve* and *reject*, which can be used to resolve or reject the Deferred instance.
+The callback function has two arguments, *resolve* and *reject*, which can be used to resolve or reject the deferred.

 **Usage**